-When I decided DIYers deserved a low cost compact laser kit I first checked out how all the commercial gauges worked and discovered several accuracy short falls that I wanted to overcome, I’m glad to say I solved them all.
+On checking out how all the commercial gauges work, I also discovered several accuracy problems that I wanted to overcome with a new system, I’m glad to say I solved them all.

-Trackace is still quite new, launched in 2011, all the reviews are great, but with something so new most of us take reviews with a pinch of salt and usually head off to search forums for opinions and reassurance before we part with our hard earned cash.
-I thought the Trackace innovations were obvious but it seems not, there’s lots of misleading assumptions and myths out there, about front wheel alignment and about the Trackace system itself, even by some forum “Experts”, so it’s time for this simple little kit to flex its innovative muscle.
+Well now all the reviews are great, but with something new most of us take reviews with a pinch of salt and usually head off to search forums for opinions and reassurance before we part with our hard earned cash, after all how often does something suddently appear that really does the job for a fraction of the price.
+I did think the Trackace innovations were fairly obvious, but it seems not, there’s lots of misleading assumptions and myths out there about front wheel alignment and about the Trackace system itself, even by some forum “Experts”, so it’s time for this simple little kit to flex its innovative muscle.

 Trackace is the most reliably accurate laser wheel alignment gauge available.

 You do not have to refer to the rear wheels to set front toe properly, it should be set central with the steering gear.
-If we were talking rear wheels then yes, you must set up with the front wheels, a rear wheel add-on kit from Trackace is in the pipeline at no more than the cost of the front wheel kit, this will mean DIY four wheel kit for under £140, all with the same simple logical approach to accuracy.
+If we were talking rear wheels then yes, you must set up with the front wheels, a rear wheel add-on kit from Trackace is in the pipeline at no more cost than the front wheel kit, all with the same simple logical approach to accuracy.
+Once available the add-on kit approach will offer most flexibility, for example, if your vehicle does not have adjustable rear wheels (many don't) you can opt for the front wheel only kit but retain the option to add the rear wheel kit should you change to a vehicle with adjustable rear wheels in the future.

 Go over £1000 you can get gauges that do refer to the rear wheels, this is to assist getting the steering central more quickly in a commercial environment where time is money, but you can centre the steering without any gauges at all.